 Here are the tools that I use for this recipe:

 - Rubber spatula

 - parchment paper

 - 1/4 cup olive oil

-- 4 cups flour (you can use unbleached, all-purpose or white whole wheat)
+- 4 cup unbleached, all-purpose flour (you can use unbleached, all-purpose or white whole wheat)

 - Combine the water, oil, flours, salt, and yeast in the pan of your bread machine according to the manufacturer’s directions.
 Set on the dough cycle and start the machine.